enxuantan1030/COMP2042_CW_hfyet3/README.md

 Name: Tan En Xuan</br>
 Student ID: 20297487

-This project is mainly used for making more improvement on both the student and the code themselves, as the student manage to learn and do research to improve the codes.

 # Installation
 1. Install any Java IDE.
 (E.g IntelliJ, Eclipse, VS Code etc.)</br>
 2. Clone the repo from this link - https://github.com/enxuantan1030/COMP2042_CW_hfyet3 </br>